 4. Lake Shelby Loop catches your attention with the mesmerizing view of Lake Shelby.
 It is an 8.1-mile long loop trail with 12 meters elevation.
 Shelby Lake is a prime location of Gulf Shores, Alabama.
 It is also a moderate trail with camping and nature trip facilities.

-Gulf Shores also exhibits some long-distance bike trails that are suitable for professional bikers.
+Gulf Shores also exhibits some long-distance bike trails suitable for professional bikers.
 These trails offer several lounge and bar facilities.
-You may also try them if you have a full vacation mood.
+You may also try them if you have an entire vacation mood.

 Some Essential Things To Follow Before Planning a Visit to Bike Trails In Alabama:

-- Kindly check that the trail systems have Bike Rentals or not.
-If you are unable to bring your own bike, then you should check bikes on rent service.
+- Kindly check whether the trail systems have Bike Rentals or not.
+If you cannot bring your bike, you should check bikes on rent service.

 - Confirm the amenities like restrooms and parking priorly.

-- Try to bring your own food and an adequate amount of water.
+- Try to bring your food and an adequate amount of water.